 The Pekingese (‘Peke’ or ‘Lion Dog’) is one of the smallest of the toy dog breeds.
 His is extremely flat faced, short legged and hairy.
 Typically a lap dog but a dog with strength of character.
 His long, thick coat needs daily grooming and this, together with his flat features, means that he must be kept cool in warm weather.
 He is unable to walk fast or for long distances but should be gently exercised daily.

-Health and welfare problems due to conformation
+Health and Welfare Problems due to Conformation

-(body shape and physical characteristics)
+(Body shape and physical characteristics)

 - Brachycephalic ocular syndrome, due to the Pekingese’s extremely short head and consequential shape and position of the eyes.
-Prone to several eye conditions causing chronic irritation and pain.

 - Suffering in hot weather, due to the above and hair abundance.

 - Intertrigo (facial fold skin disease)

 - Hemivertebrae Caused by selection for curly tail.

 - Eye disease: Progressive retinal atrophy (PRA) (annual testing)